Daviddlhy/Daviddlhy/README.md

 -->
 # Hi there 👋

 Welcome to my GitHub.
-My name is David,  I'm a Data scientist/ Data engineer currently working at [Iliad/ Free](https://www.iliad.fr/en).
+My name is David,  I'm a Data scientist currently working at [Iliad/ Free](https://www.iliad.fr/en).
 I daily use R.

 <!--
 **Daviddlhy/Daviddlhy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.